For a Dreamy Night

 The Bull and Last

-Want to combine a party and a cozy sleep in a legendary spot?
-Head to The Bull and Last, which has set up seven hotel rooms above a good old British pub where you can raise a glass.
-Once you've enjoyed your dinner and had your pint, why not stay the night right there, preferably in the Faraday room?
-It's a spacious and bright room that pays tribute to the groundbreaking work of British physicist Michael Faraday with a stunning copper freestanding bathtub that’s both stylish and romantic.
-After a refreshing soak, you can dive into a cozy bed. we sleep soundly, then we meet up with those we practiced our English with the day before over a breakfast that's as typical as the walls - served only on weekends, so keep that in mind!
+Looking to combine fun and a cozy sleep in a legendary spot?
+Head to The Bull and Last, which has set up seven hotel rooms above a lovable good old-fashioned British pub where you can enjoy a drink.
+Once you’ve devoured the dinner and savored a pint, why not stay the night right there, especially in the Faraday room?
+It’s a spacious and bright room that pays tribute to the groundbreaking work of British physicist Michael Faraday, complete with a stylish, romantic copper freestanding bathtub.
+After a refreshing soak, you can slip into a comfy bed...We sleep soundly, then we meet up with those we practiced our English with the day before around a breakfast that’s as typical as the walls – served only on weekends, mind you!

 See this post on Instagram